-The Pennsylvania Pain and Addiction Summit, now in its fifth year, brings professionals together for a day of sharing expertise and learning from each other about opportunities to approach the treatment of pain and substance use disorder.
+The Pennsylvania Pain and Addiction Summit, now in its eighth year, brings professionals together for a day of sharing expertise and learning from each other about opportunities to approach the treatment of pain and substance use disorder.

 Keynote Speaker